Video Editing, the challenging task of crafting a powerful narrative using digital linear editing!

 We strive to be the best on what we do and we want to impress viewers with every final product.
 We are diligent about hitting each project outcome.

-Give us a brief introduction of your project through email.
+Give us a brief introduction to your project through email.
 Let’s see if it fits and if it doesn’t, we can make suggestions and point you in the right direction!
 Because we’ve been doing this for so many years, and more than happy to help.

 About the Author

-Colter Ripley is the executive producer for Red Ripley and has been producing for over 18 years after, since winning film festivals after graduating high school in the year 2000.
+Colter Ripley is the executive producer for Red Ripley and has been producing for over 18 years after, winning film festivals after graduating high school in the year 2000.

 He’s certified in digital film, specializing in cinematography.
 He also has a multimedia diploma, certified in project management.
 In addition, he is a certified business coach.